Verizon Business Internet Review 2019

 Verizon puts midsize businesses in a unique position.
 If you have more than 20 employees—but fewer than 500—you get access to certain Verizon business enterprise products.

-From business VoIP to dedicated internet, these services help upgrade your networks, increase productivity, and improve communication within your organization.
+From business digital VoIP to dedicated internet, these services help upgrade your networks, increase productivity, and improve communication within your organization.

 |Business VoIP||Consider switching to an internet-based solution for handling customer and interoffice calls.
 It’s fast, reliable, and portable.||Learn more|